-- Unit Testing Ensure each "unit" performs as outlined in the technical design - String/Link Testing Ensure multiple "units" work in conjunction with each other without issue - Integration Testing Ensure the Future System supports end-to-end business processes - Policy Parallel Testing Ensure the Future System aligns with policy - Performance/Stress Testing Ensure the Future System will meet the State's performance needs
+- Unit Testing Ensure each "unit" performs as outlined in the technical design - Automated Testing within the DevOps Pipeline Ensure appropriate level of code coverage prior to code deployments - String/Link Testing Ensure multiple "units" work in conjunction with each other without issue - Integration Testing Ensure the Future System supports end-to-end business processes - Policy Parallel Testing Ensure the Future System aligns with policy - Performance/Stress Testing Ensure the Future System will meet the State's performance needs

 Once the Future System has been fully tested and the Contractor is confident the Future System is ready for production, the Contractor will coordinate with the State, to perform final testing in an integrated environment.
-System testing will not overlap with final testing.
+System testing will not overlap with final testing (or, as necessitated by the approach, iterative UAT periods will not overlap with a final UAT period).
 Final testing will include:

-- User Acceptance Testing (UAT) Developed, performed and lead by the State end-users (the State and its PMO will develop test scripts leveraging the test scripts provided by the Contractor) with support from the Contractor.
-UAT should be about ensuring the System users have received a system that facilitates their business needs. - Regression Testing Performed by the Contractor, with the support of State testers, to ensure functionality currently in production continues to function.
+- User Acceptance Testing (UAT) Developed, performed and led by the State end-users (the State and its PMO will develop test scripts leveraging the test scripts provided by the Contractor) with support from the Contractor.
+UAT should be about ensuring the System users have received a system that facilitates their business needs. - End-to-End UAT Once the Future System has passed incremental UAT periods, a final, end-to-end UAT period or no fewer than forty (40) business days will be scheduled and completed to ensure the State can, at a minimum, test the entire system to ensure all features, data, interfaces, exchanges, and modules are complete, accurate, and meet all State, Federal, and Project requirements.
+Due to the critical nature of ensuring financial and payment accuracy, this final end-to-end period will also be used to ensure the State can exercise multiple end-of-month payment runs as part of final readiness and approval for production go-live either as part of a Pilot or Statewide Rollout - Regression Testing Performed by the Contractor, with the support of State testers, to ensure functionality currently in production continues to function.
 The Contractor will coordinate with the State.

-2.5.5.1 Master Test Plan
+2.5.5.1 MASTER TEST PLAN

-Within Sixty (60) calendar days after Contract start date, the Contractor will submit the Master Test Plan.
+Within Sixty (60) calendar days after Project Start Date, the Contractor will submit the Master Test Plan.
 This plan will include, at a minimum: